CUD2V/atlas_dev_setup/README.md

 * Navigate up to the Atlas application download directory and edit the path in `src/main/webapp/META-INF/context.xml` for that applications name
 * Copy that directory to the Tomcat directory.
 The file path will specify the new application name.
 * Restart the Tomcat service `sudo service Tomcat8 restart`

+## Updating Vocabularies
+Periodically you'll need to update the vocabularies in ATLAS.
+The process is similar to the initial load where you'll download the applicable vocabularies from Athena, http://athena.ohdsi.org and follow the process to get the CPT4 codes.
+Copy the CSV files to the ATLAS server.
+Locate the applicable vocabulary tables in ATLAS and truncate them.
+Load the CSV files to each of the vocabulary tables.
+Each CSV will correspond to a table that needs to be reloaded.
+When all of the tables are run, refresh the data sources by calling the refresh endpoint in the WEBAPI, e.g. http://AtlasURL/WebAPI/source/refresh.
+The updated vocabulary date should be visible in the Configuration page of Atlas.